Agreed Value Car Insurance vs Stated Value Insurance

 Agreed value vs. stated value insurance

-Agreed value insurance sets the maximum coverage at the agreed-upon number.
-Stated value insurance covers whichever is lower between the agreed value, sometimes called stated value, and the actual cash value.
-The actual cash value is the cost to replace the item and is sometimes called the market value.
+Agreed value insurance sets the maximum coverage at the agreed-on number between the insurance company and the insured person.
+Stated value insurance covers whichever is lower: the agreed value (which is also sometimes called stated value) or the actual cash value.
+The actual cash value is the cost to replace the item in its current condition (the depreciated value) and is sometimes called the market value.

 Agreed value | Stated value | |